connerc/mkto-manager/README.md

 # MktoManager

 Dedicated Node logic for scripting automated changes and reports for Marketo instances.
+Emphasis on Asset (Email, Landing Page, Form, File, Folder) interactions, as well as Lead, and User connectivity.

 ## Library
 All Marketo API logic is contained within `lib/`.
 The Root will also contain interfaces for using the API Instances via CLI, Node Apps, etc.